RobertxPearce/Assembly/x86/README.md

 **04** - Program demonstrating the use of macros by finding the sum of multiple arrays.

+**05** - Program demonstrating the use of a function to find the average of an array.

+**06** - Program demonstrating the use of SYSCALLs to print a message.

 ## Built with
 * x86-64 Instruction Set
 * Assembled with YASM (https://yasm.tortall.net/)